Pablongo24/wodify-sign-in/README.md

 # wodify-sign-in
-Access wodify web app, sign in for a class
+Access wodify web app, sign in for a class.